 CMC sodium carboxymethyl cellulose, referred to as CMC, is a typical cellulose ether, which belongs to the polymer anion electrolyte.
 CMC sodium carboxymethyl cellulose is an odorless, tasteless, non-toxic white or slightly yellow powder.

 (2)Influence of pH value: 1% sodium carboxymethyl cellulose solution has the highest viscosity and is most stable at pH value of 6.5 to 9.0.
 In general, the pH value is in the range of 9.0 to 11.0 and there will be no major change in viscosity.
-But when the pH is below 6, the viscosity decreases rapidly, and then begins to form CMC sodium carboxymethyl cellulose, which is commonly used in food, and the latter is completed at pH ≌ 2.5.
+But when the pH is below 6, the viscosity decreases rapidly and then begins to form carboxymethyl cellulose in food, which is commonly used in food, and the latter is completed at pH ≌ 2.5.
 If the pH is above 9, the viscosity will also decrease, but initially slowly; if the pH is above 11.5, it will start to decrease rapidly.
 This is because the bonding between the unsubstituted hydroxyl groups and the basic molecules helps to facilitate the dispersion of cellulose.

 (1) Influence of temperature: The viscosity of carboxymethyl cellulose solution will decrease with the increase in temperature.
 When it cools, the viscosity rises again immediately, but when the temperature rises to a certain point, there is a permanent drop in viscosity.
 It must be pointed out that the decrease in viscosity is closely related to the degree of substitution of carboxymethyl cellulose.
 The higher the degree of substitution, the smaller the effect of temperature on viscosity.